microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-speller.md

 ---
 title: "Use the Microsoft Search API in Microsoft Graph to request spelling correction"
-description: "You can use the Microsoft Search API to get the spelling suggestion or spelling modification"
+description: "You can use the Microsoft Search API to get the spelling suggestion or spelling modification for search query"
 author: "nmoreau"
 localization_priority: Normal
 ms.prod: "search"